kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 While implementing all those new tests is not impossible, it is considered not practical because the resulting E2E job would take a long time while current E2E jobs allow a fast iterative development process.

-Accordingly, int the first iteration only one chained upgrade test scenario going from N-3 to N+1 will be validated, but this is considered enough to ensure that:
+Accordingly, in the first iteration only one chained upgrade test scenario going from N-3 to N+1 will be validated, but this is considered enough to ensure that:
 - The mechanics for chained upgrade works
 - [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/) is respected, and workers upgrade are performed only when necessary
 - Lifecycle hooks are called
-- Resulting K8s cluster pass the conformance test
+- Resulting K8s cluster passes the conformance test

 This new test will run periodically, and also be available to be run on demand on PRs.